 If you need help on filling out your SAR 7 report or are not sure what proof is needed, here’s who you can contact for help:

-The video below from the Riverside County Department of Social Services (Riverside County DPSS) – does a great job of explaining in detail how to complete the SAR 7 form.
+The video below from the Los Angeles County Department of Social Services (LA County DPSS) – does a great job of explaining in detail how to complete the SAR 7 form.

 After you have finished watching the video below, you will know the: